-This program places nine full-time AmeriCorps volunteers in each of three Routt County middle schools and the two Steamboat elementary schools.
-Each volunteer is screened, hired, trained, and supervised to provide mentoring and tutoring to eight “at-risk target” students.
-Participating students have been identified by school teachers, counselors, and administrairs.
-The qualifying criteria is similar to One-to-One’s.
+This program places ten full-time AmeriCorps members in nine Routt County schools.
+All members have a college degree and complete a competitive application process.
+They are screened, trained, carefully placed and supervised to provide mentoring and tutoring to 10 target students.
+Participating students have been identified by school teachers, counselors, and administrators.
+The qualifying criteria is similar to the Community-Based Mentoring Program.
 Mentors spend a minimum of one hour a week with each target student and they assist with academics, social-emotional issues, and making good decisions.
 They also plan and implement weekly in-school and after-school programs and service learning opportunities for target students and all other students.

 Expected results for School-Based Mentoring include: increased school-bonding, increased adult-bonding, increased self-esteem, improved social and communication skills, improved decision making skills, improved academic performance, improved goal-setting skills, decreased delinquency, and increased perceived risk of use of Alcohol, tobacco, and other drugs.

 School faculty and staff see the impact of the School-Based Mentoring program every day.
 When asked how the one-to-one component meets the needs of their school, the response was overwhelmingly positive:

 “The students get individualized adult attention.
 It is invaluable to take care of the social-emotional needs of our students.
 Classroom teachers do not have time to deal on a daily basis.”

 “The one-on-one time is extremely valuable.
 It gives the mentors the chance to bond with their target student’s in ways that cannot be achieved in a classroom setting.
 Many times this allows the student to be in an environment that is distraction free and they become more industrious and get more work done and turned in – a win-win for the students and the staff.”

 Routt County schools appreciate the after-school programming offered by AmeriCorps School-Based Mentors as well: